jethrojones/website/_notes/Sponsored Podcast Episode.md

 * **Four branded audiograms** (five variations) promoted over 30 days on LinkedIn, X, Instagram, and Facebook.
 * **Release‑date control & evergreen hosting** — you decide when the episode drops for maximum impact.
 * **Post‑campaign analytics report** covering downloads and social impressions.

-<script src="https://pages.jethrojones.com/commerce.js" async defer></script>
-<a class="convertkit-button" href="https://pages.jethrojones.com/products/sponsoredpodcast" data-commerce>Total Package Value: $10,000 All‑inclusive, no hidden fees.</a>
+ Total Package Value: $10,000 All‑inclusive, no hidden fees.

 A quick breakdown of what happens once you claim a slot: